cyriellecentori/TransitMapEngine/README.md

 position: [10, 23] # Position in squares (you can report the position of the pixel in the map image on which you want to add the stop).
 If the stop is large, your position field should look like something like [10, 23, 12, 25] ([x1, y1, x2, y2]).
 type: single # One of the types above
 name: Stadium # The name of the station.
 You can add another line if you surround the name with "" and separate the two lines with \n
 name-placement: [1, 0] # The position of the name, in squares, relative to the center of the stop.
-More details next.
+If name-origin is not specified, the origin is automatically set (more details below).
+name-origin: [0, 0.3] # (Optional, automatic if not specified) Origin of the name label.
+The numer entered is multiplied by the width (if x) or height (if y) of the name label.
+[0,0] means top-left, [1, 1] means bottom-right.
+name-rotation: 0 # (Optional, 0 if not specified) Rotation of the name label around the origin, in degrees.
 ```
-The name placement can be a bit tricky because the position changes the text anchor.
+The origin can be automatically determined from the name placement, but it can be a bit tricky.
 At the top of the stop, the anchor will be at the bottom of the text, at the bottom, on the top, and if its next to, then the anchor is in the middle.
 The same logic is applied to the left-right axis.
-Only 0 counts as the middle.ç
+Only 0 counts as the middle.
+If you encounter difficulties with the name placement, don’t hesitate to manually set the label’s origin.
+However, this automatic name origin should be enough for most of your basic stops.

 ### Generation
 When you have these two files ready, you only have to launch the Python script and indicate the path of the YAML file in the first argument.